ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ## Conclusion

-By avoiding Kubernetes, you can simplify your deployment process, and have more control over your applications.
+By avoiding Kubernetes, you can have less complex control your deployment process, and have more control over your applications.
 You can also save money by using a single server to host multiple applications.
-The release pattern is a simple, yet effective way to deploy your applications, and it can be applied to any programming language or framework.
+The release pattern is a flexible, yet effective way to deploy your applications, and it can be applied to any programming language or framework.

 ## Feedback